Francis Bourgeois (trainspotter): Public image

 A signature component of Bourgeois' content is his incorporation of the GoPro fisheye lens, which distorts his face.

 He claims that certain aspects of his videos are staged, including a video of him falling out of his chair, explaining "I love absurdist humour, so I try to intertwine it.
 I could just show trains going by, but I also love making people laugh."
-In most of his trainspotting videos, Bourgeois will often be seen wearing vintage rail garb and what he describes as a "blend between railway memorabilia and streetwear."
+In most of his trainspotting videos, Bourgeois will often be seen wearing vintage railway clothing and what he describes as a "blend between railway memorabilia and streetwear."

-In mid-December 2021, he was accused of donning a superficial persona after photographs from his adolescence emerged, as well as videos of him raving.
-His response received over 5 million views and was well-received.
+In mid-December 2021, he was accused of donning a fake online persona after photographs from his adolescence emerged, as well as videos of him raving.
+His response received over 5 million views and was well received.

 Personal life

-Bourgeois has named the Class 43 HST (or InterCity 125) and the Class 158 as some of his favourite trains, and the Class 170 as his least favourite.
+Bourgeois has named the Class 37 and the Class 158 as some of his favourite locomotives, and the Class 170 as his least favourite.
 Notably, he has included "43" in his Instagram handle.
-On some occasions, he has been critical of the Thomas the Tank Engine series for its lack of realism, albeit jokingly; however, he has commended the show's use of modelling.
+On some occasions, he has been jokingly critical of the Thomas the Tank Engine series for its lack of realism; however, he has commended the show's use of modelling.
 In a BBC Radio 1 interview, he demonstrated his ability to identify the make and model of a train by its horn sound.
-Alongside trainspotting, he considers scootering a hobby.
+He considers scootering a hobby.

 Since 2018, he has been dating Amy Linkin, a university student and freelance social media videographer.
 As of October 2022, he resides in the Battersea district of London.